openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

 **name**  String representing the name of the item found. description  String representing the description of the item found.

 **url**  The absolute URL to the item found.
 Do not rely on the format of the URL being an integ/gen style URL.
-This is not part of the integration interface and may change depending on the type of attachment or item selected, or in future versions of EQUELLA.
+This is not part of the integration interface and may change depending on the type of attachment or item selected, or in future versions of openEQUELLA.

 **uuid**  Persistent identifier for the item. itemdefuuid  Persistent identifier for the collection for the item.